 Strategy #2—Become Familiar with Emergency Processes and Policies

 There’s much more to emergency management than simply responding to a crisis.
 It takes years of training to know what the proper role a leader should take in an emergency and how response and recovery operations should fall into place.
-Captain Danko stresses that one of the primary goals of the MA in Homeland Security program is to ensure graduates know emergency management rules and workflows inside and out.
+Captain Danko stresses that one of the primary goals of the MA in Security and Intelligence Studies program is to ensure graduates know emergency management rules and workflows inside and out.

 “It’s important to make sure that all of our students are familiar with the policy and processes behind what constitutes effective homeland security and emergency management.
 We have laws, and even entire programs, that go into how emergency management logistics work and how we respond.
 Whether our students will be responding to a natural or manmade disaster, we want to make sure that they will learn these critical policies and procedures.”